 The new-build home you want to buy must be available through one of the scheme’s participating builders.
-Your combined deposit and mortgage must cover at least 85% of the property price and your deposit must be at least 5% of this.
-Regarding your mortgage, it has to be a repayment mortgage for a minimum of 25% of the purchase price and you cannot have an interest-only mortgage.
+Your combined deposit and mortgage must cover at least 85% of the property price.
+Your deposit must be at least 5% of this.
+Regarding your mortgage, it has to be a repayment mortgage for a minimum of 25% of the purchase price.
+You cannot have an interest-only mortgage.

-Maximum thresholds for the value of new builds apply for this scheme and change according to the year your application is completed in.
+Maximum thresholds for the value of new builds apply for this scheme.
+They change according to the year your application is completed in.
 For example, the threshold for the 2020–21 financial year is £200,000.

 If you want to own more or all of your home, you can repay the share the Scottish Government has provided in a minimum of 5% increments.
 When you sell the property at a later date, the government is only entitled to receive the share it has left in the property from the sale proceeds.